 Heading 3

-9. Can more than one contractor file a construction lien against the same property?
+9. Can more than one contractor file a Tennessee construction lien against the same property?

 Yes.
 Multiple contractors and suppliers may file separate liens against the same property if each performed work and was not paid.